 - The National Council of Alcoholism and Drug Dependence created a list of signs and symptoms to help you identify the warning signs for you or a loved one.

 - Cigna also has numerous resources to assist with assessing what may be a problem, including the interactive tool Do You Have a Drinking Problem: Recognize the Signs.
-Articles such as Drug Abuse and Dependence and How to Stop Drinking and a full library of free recorded seminars are led by substance abuse experts.
+Articles such as Drug Abuse and Dependence and How to Stop Drinking and a full library of free recorded seminars are led by substance use disorder experts.
 The seminars are open to anyone who wants to learn more about drug and alcohol abuse.

 Help is available